Skip to content

 • Signature of the employer and all employees.

-If you have any questions about whether your company needs a safety representative and how this arrangement should function, please contact us at Magnus Legal, and we will assist you.
+If you have any questions about whether your company needs a health and safety representative and how this arrangement should function, please contact us at Magnus Legal, and we will assist you.

 Do you have questions about Norwegian Employment Law?